nathanlarsen1/PacketCaptureTCPDUMPLinux/README.md

 <br />
 </p>

+This command will run tcpdump with the following options:
+•	-nn: Disable port and protocol name lookup.
+•	-r: Read capture data from the named file.
+•	-X: Display the hexadecimal and ASCII output format packet data.
+Security analysts can analyze hexadecimal and ASCII output to detect patterns or anomalies during malware analysis or forensic analysis.

 <h3>Summary</h3>

 In this excerise, I demonstrated the use of Python used by a Cybersecurity Analyst.
 This example displayed how algorithms in Python can be used to perform several necessary functions to improve accuracy and efficiency of daily tasks.

+•	identify network interfaces,
+•	use the tcpdump command to capture network data for inspection,
+•	interpret the information that tcpdump outputs regarding a packet, and
+•	save and load packet data for later analysis.